Hermitage to Hampstead Norreys via the Eling Way

 Turn left along the lane until you have passed the entrance to Eling Farm (ignore the old sign pointing into the farm entrance).

-Turn right onto to the bridleway along a gravel farm track until the junction of tracks just before the houses.
+Turn right onto to the bridleway along a gravel farm track, past a new farm building on the left.

 (4) Turn left along the driveway until you reach the access road to Hampstead Norreys village hall.
 Follow the sign pointing up and diagonally left to the start of the Eling Way.